 In the past, I’ve written about the TFSA Withdrawal Rules, and provided some examples of how they work.
 But I often receive questions from readers asking how investment gains inside their TFSA will affect their TFSA contribution room.
 Here are a couple of scenarios I was presented with recently:

 “Let’s say I contributed $5,500 in 2017, another $5,500 in 2018, and $6,000 in 2019, for a total of $17,000, then somehow managed to grow this amount to $30,000, with strong market returns.
 If I take out the $30,000 at the end of this year (2019), is it true that as of January 2020, I can put back $30,000, plus my $6000 room for 2020, for a total of $36,000.00?”

 Another reader had a similar question:

-“I am also curious about something about gains.
-I contributed the max $10K in the first two years but doubled it through investing.
-If I withdraw $20K in 2010, does that mean I can contribute back the $20K in 2011?
-Someone told me that even if the max contribution over the next 5yrs is $25K, if you build the account to $100K then that is the limit of the account.
-In other words, if I withdraw $100K in year 6, I can contribute back $105K in year 7.
-Does this make sense? (naturally the growth numbers are fictional)“
+“…I am also curious about my investment gains, and how they impact my contribution room.
+For example, I contributed the max $11,000 over my first two years, but managed to double it through investing.
+If I withdraw $22,000 this year, does that mean I can contribute back the $22,000 next year, in addition to next year’s contribution room?
+Someone told me that even if the max contribution over the next 5yrs is $30,000, if you build the account to $100K then that becomes the real limit of the account.
+In other words, if I withdraw $100K in year 6, I can contribute back $106K in year 7.
+Does this make sense? “

 - your TFSA dollar limit ($5,000 per year plus indexation, if applicable);